droonga/droonga.org/tutorial/1.0.4/groonga/index.md

 If one of nodes dies and there is any still alive node, survivor(s) will work as the Droonga cluster.
 Then you can recover the dead node and re-join it to the cluster secretly.

-Let's make sure that the cluster works, by the `system.status` command:
+Let's make sure that the cluster works, by the `system.status` command.
+You can see the result via HTTP, like:

 ~~~
 # curl "http://192.168.0.10:10041/droonga/system/status"